mwalid001/WebDevelopment-Portfolio/React Projects/README.md

 # React Projects
-## "Moviebrowser" and "Cryptocurrency" websites are found here.
+## "Moviebrowser" and "Cryptoplace" websites are found here.
 ### For each there is:
   1- a presentation file